LegendMind1/Hostinger-VPS-Guide-on-Ubuntu/Exchange Files between Windows and Remote VPS.md

 **Zip the Folders and Files**
 Syntax:- zip -r zip_filename.zip target_folder_name
-Example:- zip -r mynewproject.zip mynewproject
+Example:- zip -r myproj.zip myproj

 **Note:- Run Below Commands on Your Local Windows Machine, Not on Your Remote Server Linux Machine or VPS**